 Hebrew Language and Literature

 In addition to helping students gain fluency in Hebrew, we strive to instill within our students a love of the Hebrew language, love of the land of Israel and the State of Israel, and a sense of personal connection to Israeli culture.
+The spiral Hebrew curriculum touches themes that are culturally engaged in students’ daily life as well connecting them with the world around them and the life and culture in Israel.

 All students are required to take three years of Hebrew and have the option of taking an advanced course in the senior year.
 All mandatory Hebrew classes in grades 9-11 are tracked.
 Senior electives are not tracked.
 Hebrew classes are tracked independently of other disciplines.